 - App Service Environments

 While there is some use case overlap, none of these feature can replace any of the others.
-Knowing what feature to use is tied to your needs and how you will want to use it.
+Knowing what feature to use is tied to your needs.
 For example: